albur/git-manager/README.md

 ## How to run it

 1. Edit [config.py](config.py).
-2. Start the application with `python app.py`.
+2. Start the application with `python3 app.py`.
 3. Open it at http://localhost:8123.

 ## API